AryanShahbaz/payment-flutter/README.md

 ```bash
 flutter run
 ```
+# Also you can download apk file from releases

 > 💡 Make sure you have Flutter installed.
 Check the official [Flutter documentation](https://docs.flutter.dev/get-started/install) if you're new to Flutter.